okbrown/plexserver-telegram-bot/README.md

 **Personal Note:** if WhatsApp was not so 1990's when it came to messaging they would of thought about including some decent IRC, Slack, MSN style features to their app, but they didn't hence Telegram is simply the best chat app IMHO.
 Plus your contacts do not need to have your tel number in order for you to message you, you can use the @username option too.
 (BBM ¯\_(ツ)_/¯ much better privacy.)

  ###This project
- At the moment this is still in more of alpha state, and I have loads bits to fix and features to add, and will do so as and when I get time.
+ At the moment this is still in testing/alpha state, and I has a few bugs to fix and features to add, and will do so as and when I get time.

  **In the mean time here is what you need to know:**